jwnwilson/hexrepo/README.md

 # To Do

 - Setup backend
+    - Fix broken api
     - Update feature flags so they are shared across companies by default and can be overriden on a per company bases
+        - Add company and user overrides to feature flags
         - Add setup data command to add envs with config
-        - Add company and user overrides to feature flags
     - Authentication via fastapi middleware infra agnostic solution
         - Get user data with permissions via api call with username from header or session.
         - Improve DB calls to make more performant